MyraMyraOTW/Oshoth/README.md

 **Infusions Known:** 6
 **Max Infused:** 3

+**Repeating Shot**
+Item: A simple or martial weapon with the ammunition property (requires attunement)
+This magic weapon grants a + 1 bonus to attack and damage rolls made with it when it's used to make a ranged attack, and it ignores the loading property if it has it.
+If you load no ammunition in the weapon, it produces its own, automatically creating one piece of magic ammunition when you make a ranged attack with it.
+The ammunition created by the weapon vanishes the instant after it hits or misses a target.

+**Replicate Magic Item: Alchemy Jug**
+This ceramic jug appears to be able to hold a gallon of liquid and weighs 12 pounds whether full or empty.
+Sloshing sounds can be heard from within the jug when it is shaken, even if the jug is empty.
+You can use an action and name one liquid from the table below to cause the jug to produce the chosen liquid.
+Afterward, you can uncork the jug as an action and pour that liquid out, up to 2 gallons per minute.
+The maximum amount of liquid the jug can produce depends on the liquid you named.
+Once the jug starts producing a liquid, it can't produce a different one, or more of one that has reached its maximum, until the next dawn.

+**Replicate Magic Item: Gloves of Thievery**
+These gloves are invisible while worn.
+While wearing them, you gain a +5 bonus to Dexterity (Sleight of Hand checks and Dexterity checks made to pick locks.

+**Enhanced Arcane Focus**
+Item: A rod, staff, or wand (requires attunement)
+While holding this item, a creature gains a + 1 bonus to spell attack rolls.
+In addition, the creature ignores half cover when making a spell attack.
+The bonus increases to +2 when you reach 10th level in this class.

+**Enhanced Defense**
+Item: A suit of armor or a shield
+A creature gains a + 1 bonus to Armor Class while wearing (armor) or wielding (shield) the infused item.
+The bonus increases to +2 when you reach 10th level in this class.

+**Enhanced Weapon**
+Item: A simple or martial weapon
+This magic weapon grants a + 1 bonus to attack and damage rolls made with it.
+The bonus increases to +2 when you reach 10th level in this class.

 ## Spells

 **Spell Save DC:** 15
 **Spell Attack Modifier:** 7

 ### Battle Smith Spells

+**Always Prepared**

 Artificer Level | Spells
 --- | ---